sarvo314/StepsByKnightVisualiser/README.md

 # StepsByKnightVisual
 (This uses 0 base indexing)
-This is a visualiser of famous BFS Problem Steps By Knight https://practice.geeksforgeeks.org/problems/steps-by-knight5927/1 Given a square chessboard, the initial position of Knight and position of a target.
+This is a visualiser of famous BFS Problem Steps By Knight made by me in PyGame https://practice.geeksforgeeks.org/problems/steps-by-knight5927/1 Given a square chessboard, the initial position of Knight and position of a target.
 Find out the minimum steps a Knight will take to reach the target position.
 1) Install pygame using "pip install pygame".